numediaweb/wpf/README.md

 #### Begginers (no knowledge of NodeJs, Grunt, SASS..)

 Download the [release zip](https://github.com/numediaweb/wpf/releases) file, uncompress it into a your WordPress themes directory and start creating your theme the usual way.
-Further details in the "Theme structure" section bellow.
+Further details in the [Theme structure](https://github.com/numediaweb/wpf#theme-structure) section bellow.

 #### Developpers